 advance or jumpstart your French language skills

 No. Our program is taught in English with optional French language classes.

 Do I need to have experience in my art?

 Acting, Studio Art and Music require some experience to get the full benefit of the program.
 Filmmaking can accommodate complete beginners to advanced students.

 Do I have to choose just one art discipline?

-Each student chooses an Artistic Concentration as their focus but you can sample as many workshops as you wish and develop work in other disciplines in your own time.
+Yes.
+Each student chooses an Artistic Concentration but you can sample as many workshops as you wish.

 What is a typical day like?